Skip to content

 2. Review policy forms

-Review the details of each HO-3 policy form offered by different insurance providers.
-Pay close attention to the coverage limits, exclusions, deductibles to determine whether or not the policy suits your financial situation.
+Review the details of each HO-3 policy form offered by different home insurance providers.
+Pay close attention to the coverage limits, exclusions, and deductibles to determine whether or not the policy suits your financial situation.

 3. Compare coverage options